 When I paint I enjoy discovering the sensation and significance of every shape and tone I create.
-As I begin work, I set out with the intention to study the relations between the forms and the colors, and even if I end up painting just a few brushstrokes the whole day, I am happy that I have found their harmony.
-This interplay of light and shade, which matures anew in each piece, is the solid foundation that allows me to explore several variations on a theme, as well as a diversity of subjects.
-Conceptually and stylistically, my artistic evolution has undergone several stages corresponding to the major changes in my working environment: from the minimalist color scheme and social commentary of the photorealist style I mastered in the 1970s and early 1980s in my native Bulgaria, to the rich expressionist palette that I adopted in the late 1980s, and especially since moving to the United States in the early 1990s.
-While the greater freedom of expression and direct contact with customers in my new home have allowed me to expand my artistic vision, my aesthetic attention is always captured by the inherent grace in the lifestyle of ethnic populations throughout the world and by the simple beauty of nature, both of which I have rediscovered in the American Southwest.
+As I begin work, I set out with the intention to study the relations between the forms and the colors of my subject, and even if I end up painting just a few brushstrokes the whole day, I am happy that I have found their harmony.
+Mastering the interplay of light and shade, which matures anew in each piece, is the foundation that allows me to explore several variations on a theme, as well as a diversity of subjects.
+Conceptually and stylistically, my artistic evolution has undergone several stages corresponding to the major changes in my working environment: from the minimalist color scheme and social commentary of the photorealist style I practiced in the 1970s and early 1980s in my native Bulgaria, to the rich expressionist palette which I adopted in the late 1980s, and especially since moving to the United States in the early 1990s.
+While the greater freedom of expression and direct contact with customers in my new home have allowed me to expand greatly my artistic vision, my aesthetic attention is always captured by the inherent grace in the lifestyle of ethnic populations throughout the world and by the simple beauty of nature, both of which I have rediscovered in the American Southwest.

 Fine Art & Wine Festival, Carefree, AZ